 In general, the bindings of CIR channel and data channel are independent.
 However, if the binding for data channel is WSP, the CIR channel binding must use WAP 1.2/2.0 CIR bindings.
-There is no standalone SMS binding for CIR channel.

 The communication initiation request message is textual message in the following format: